Abhishekkumar03012001/voice-assistant/README.md

 ## Usage

 1. Run the script: `python voice_assistant.py`
-2. The voice assistant will greet you and ask for your name.
+2. The voice assistant will greet you and ask about you.
 3. You can interact with the assistant by speaking commands or typing them in the command line.
-4. The assistant can perform a variety of tasks such as searching Wikipedia, opening websites, playing music, sending emails, and more.
+4. The assistant can perform a variety of tasks such as searching Wikipedia, opening websites, playing music, sending emails, use Chatgpt and more.
 Simply speak or type your command, and the assistant will respond accordingly.

 ## Features